The Stone Age of Blogging is Over – What’s Next?

 Today I feel nothing.
 There are people who write for blogs they work for.
 There are many blogosphere if there are at all.

-Every niche and industry has its own blogosphere and rules
+Every Niche and Industry has its own Community and Rules

-Every niche, industry or topic seems to have a blogosphere of its own these days.
+Every niche, industry or topic seemed to have a blogosphere or rather community of its own by 2011.
 When I started this blog I wanted to cover many topics at once,